Brugman/vite-for-wordpress/README.md

 The dev community claims we should be moving to Vite.
 It's "out of the box" capabilities seem to be enough for JS developers.
 Making Vite work in a PHP project with multiple CSS outputs however seems to require plenty of configuration, and fighting a system that was not designed for this purpose.

 My opinion may change in the future.
+I'm sticking with Gulp.

 The setup explained in this repo works!
 You be the judge if Vite is good enough.

+(Less can be easily replaced by Sass/SCSS)

 ## Features